Advertisement

 The Porongurup Range

 The Porongurup Range is a stunning mountain range, with its unique granite peaks and beautiful forests.
 Take a hike through the range, visit the Porongurup National Park, or simply enjoy the breathtaking views from the summit.
 The range is also home to the Porongurup Observatory, which offers stunning views of the night sky.
-(See Also: Where to Visit in Vermont in the Fall?
-Foliage & Fun)
+(See Also: Where to Visit in Maine in July?
+Ultimate Guide)

 The Stirling Range